What we offer

 Many people come in feeling stuck: patterns that repeat, emotions that feel too big or strangely absent, a persistent sense that something is off even when life looks fine on the outside.

-In individual therapy, we slow down and pay attention — not just to what is happening in your life, but to what is happening beneath it.
-The work is relational and depth-oriented.
-That means we pay attention not only to the content of what you bring, but to what unfolds between us in the room.
+In individual therapy, we slow down and pay attention.
+Not just to what is happening in your life, but to what is happening beneath it.
+The work is relational and depth-oriented, which means we pay attention not only to the content of what you bring, but to what unfolds between us in the room.

 - Feeling emotionally numb, reactive, or disconnected from yourself